AnitaCloudTech/aws-cloud-intro-labs/README.md

 - **KMS** – Manage encryption keys and encrypt data.
 - **CloudFront** – Create distributions to deliver content from S3.

+# AWS Basic Audit Lab

+This lab introduces auditing AWS resources using CloudTrail and CloudWatch.

+## Objectives

+- Audit core AWS resources: EC2, VPC, IAM, Security Groups
+- Use CloudTrail to track API activity
+- Use CloudWatch to monitor metrics and logs

+## Steps

+1. Open CloudTrail in AWS Console
+2. Enable logging for the account
+3. Check trails for activity on EC2, VPC, and IAM
+4. Open CloudWatch to view metrics and logs
+5. Create a basic alarm or dashboard for monitoring

 ## Author

 Anita Mijatović